 The Newark Public Library received a generous grant from the Carnegie Corporation of New York to digitize a portion of its historical materials which document the Great Migration and Latino Immigration experience into Newark, NJ.
 The project will promote learning and outreach to children throughout Newark.

-The Library is beginning to digitize collections from the Charles F. Cummings New Jersey Information Center and the New Jersey Hispanic Research and Information Center and some of these materials are already available in our digital archive.
+The Library is digitizing collections from the Charles F. Cummings New Jersey Information Center and the New Jersey Hispanic Research and Information Center.
+Many of these materials are already available in our digital archive.

 Over the next year, the Newark Public Library will be promoting family literacy initiatives.
 The Library will be producing and organizing: